 - It improves the focus and the power of concentration, sharpens the mind, and awakens the intuition.

-- Its constant practice reduces the number of restless thoughts in the mind and brings inner peace, happiness and bliss.
+- Its constant practice reduces the number of restless thoughts in the mind and brings inner peace, happiness and a sense of bliss.

-In order to obtain these results, meditation has to be practiced every day, at least once a day.
+In order to obtain these results, you need to meditate every day, at least once a day.
 If you are a beginner, you may start with only 10 minutes and even less, and gradually increase the time.

 Read the tips attentively, and apply them to any meditation technique that you choose to practice.